We are learners of the WORLD and we CARE!

 Our learning habits are: Wonder, Responsibility, Leadership, Determination, Compassion, Advocacy, Respect & Empathy

-Centennial staff have been trained on using RP to help students think about how their actions affect themselves and others, identify what part he/she is responsible for, and come up with ways to repair the harm or find solutions to the program.
-Teachers use RP in the classroom during Crew, using Restorative Dialogue, and helping students learn how to use RP to repair harm with each other on their own.
-When the conflict is more complex, or students aren’t able to repair harm on their own, trained adults are here to meet with students individually, and then together to guide them through the process.
+Centennial staff have been trained on using RP to help students think about how their actions affect themselves and others, identify what part he/she is responsible for, and come up with ways to repair the harm or find solutions to the problem.
+Teachers use RP in the classroom, helping students learn how to use RP to repair harm with each other on their own.
+RP is also used at recess, lunch and throughout the school day.
+When the conflict is more complex, or students aren’t able to repair harm on their own, trained adults are here to meet with students individually, and then together, to guide them through the process.

 Four Restorative Questions

-Please feel free to contact Nicole Tembrock, Dean of Culture, for additional information or if you have questions about Restorative Approaches.
-Nicole_Tembrock@dpsk12.org or 720-424-8941
+Please feel free to contact Nicole Tembrock, Dean of Culture, Nicole_Tembrock@dpsk12.org , 720-424-8941 for additional information or if have questions about Restorative Practices.